DLR-AMR/t8code_JOSS/paper.md

 patterns.
 It also allows to combine different element shapes within the same mesh (hybrid meshes).

-All high-level operations use the low-level algorithms only as a black box.
-For example, mesh adaption routines iterate through the mesh and when necessary call low-level algorithms for retrieving the children or the parent to refine or coarsen an element.
-In order to implement the logic of the adaption, however, no knowledge of the implementation details of these low-level functions is required.

 Thus, for each individual tree we can simply replace the underlying implementation of the low-level algorithms (e.g. from tetrahedra to hexahedra) without affecting the high-level functionality.
 We achieve this by